iboB/ibob.github.com/_posts/2018-12-16-windows-rpath.md

 [^4]: By executable here I mean an actual executable or a loaded shared library which wants to load another shared library.
 In a sense both are executables, so I'll just use this word to refer to both cases.
 [^5]: And perhaps many others which I haven't thought of.
 [^6]: Well, actually, not necessarily.
 You can copy files many times next to specific dependencies, like if you have `dir_a\a.exe` and `dir_b\b.exe`, you can copy third party DLLs in both `dir_a` and `dir_b`.
 This is even more wasteful.
+[^7]: At least not unless you have a single compilation unit or manually patch the executable as a post-build step.
+I'm not aware of LINK.exe supporting linker scripts to let you manually reorder the executable sections when linking.
+If it does, this could also make it possible to guarantee something is executed first.